jorzel/hashnode/cldx17jsj00000al5h4he20xx.md

 ## Efficiency spiral

-In his inspirational book [Four thousand weeks: Time Management for Mortals](https://www.amazon.com/Four-Thousand-Weeks-Management-Mortals/dp/B08XZY5ZF7), Oliver Burkman claims that optimization and efficiency growth usually generate additional work.
+In his inspirational book [Four thousand weeks: Time Management for Mortals](https://www.amazon.com/Four-Thousand-Weeks-Management-Mortals/dp/B08XZY5ZF7), Oliver Burkeman claims that optimization and efficiency growth usually generate additional work.
 As a result, an efficiency bump often extends our to-do list.

 Of course, there is no issue that we want to work better or faster.
 The problem starts when boosting efficiency becomes the main goal of our activity.
 In that situation, we are feeling enjoyment mostly from increasing the tempo of our work.
 It can create a spiral that leads to a crash.
 At some point, you cannot speed up or even keep the tempo, so the main source of your enjoyment (boosting efficiency) vanished.
 If you cannot find an alternative that brings enjoyment, you probably experience burnout.
 To avoid the spiral we should treat efficiency instrumentally, and care more about effectiveness.